-After successfully establishing himself in theatre, television and film acting - finding a particular niche in the ‘Wars and Moustaches’ market - Peter began developing work as a writer.
+After successfully establishing himself in theatre, television and film acting - finding a particular niche in the ‘Wars and Moustaches’ market (most recently as the Captain's love interest in GHOSTS) - Peter began developing work as a writer.
 His play, LEWIS IN WONDERLAND, played to sell-out audiences at the Edinburgh Festival Fringe and his comedy mini-series, THE CHARLES DICKENS SHOW was produced by BBC Arts.
-Peter researched and wrote THE VOICES OF THE SILENT SOLDIERS, a Heritage Lottery-supported commission of sort films telling forgotten stories from the Great War and he has also written a number of corporate films.
+Peter researched and wrote THE VOICES OF THE SILENT SOLDIERS, a Heritage Lottery-supported commission of short films telling forgotten stories from the Great War and has also written a number of corporate films.

-Peter lives in London, plays a lot of cricket (with no great skill) and retreats to the wildest countryside he can reach at any opportunity.
+When he isn't writing, Peter plays a lot of cricket (with no great skill) and retreats to the wildest countryside he can reach at any opportunity.